bruchh/co-creating/toolkit/docs/making-the-case/why-we-need-co-creating-our-city.md

 Batsleer, J., Rowley, H., & Lüküslü, D. (2023).
 Young people, radical democracy and community development.
 Bristol University Press.
 :::

-## 'Co-creating our city' can address gaps in local youth engagement
+## 'Co-Creating Our City' can address gaps in local youth engagement

-'Co-creating our city' projects are collaborative projects that use a Citizen Science approach to do research steered and conducted jointly by local decision-makers and young people with lived experience of the issue being studied.
+'Co-Creating Our City' projects are collaborative projects that use a Citizen Science approach to do research steered and conducted jointly by local decision-makers and young people with lived experience of the issue being studied.
 Based on their research, young people and local decision-makers develop concrete proposals reflecting what young people want to see in their communities and what is feasible and achievable.
 The Citizen Science approach includes the perspectives, needs, and informal knowledge of those with exclusive access to their communities.

-'Co-creating our city' projects offer a way to meaningfully involve young people in decision-making, research design and delivery, and policymaking.
+'Co-Creating Our City' projects offer a way to meaningfully involve young people in decision-making, research design and delivery, and policymaking.
 The approach empowers the co-researchers, young people and decision-makers alike, to work together, to articulate their ideas of youth engagement and vibrant communities, and to use scientific research methods and engage in impactful discussions about these ideas (thereby addressing important objectives of scientific and democratic literacy), as well as to experience real-life political efficacy by promoting change in their cities.

 At its core, co-creation and Citizen Science methods represent a paradigm shift: They challenge entrenched ideas about who holds legitimate knowledge and decision-making power, disrupting power imbalances that can exclude young people's voices.
 This brings young people's experiences and ideas to the forefront of local initiatives and ensures that young people are not just consulted but positioned as essential partners in the creation of more inclusive, responsive, and democratic cities.